TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ErrorAndExceptionHandling/Configuration/Index.rst

          Default: :code:`E_ALL ^ E_NOTICE` (6135).

+- :Key:
+         systemLog
+   :Data type:
+         string
+   :Description:
+         Configures which mechanism is used to log errors being logged using GeneralUtility::sysLog() calls.
+Multiple settings are possible by separating them with a semicolon.

+         Every distinct option can contain up to three values separated by comma.
+The first option defines the mechanism which is used for logging.
+         The second option defines the destination/target of the log message.
+         The third option defines a severity level.
+Messages will get logged to the mechanism/target only if the severity of the message is higher than the specified level.
+Giving "0" as level or not giving a level at all will log all messages.
+Possible options are:

+         - file,<abs-path-to-file>[,<level>] = Writes the error messages to the
+           specified file.

+         - mail,<to>[/<from>][,<level>] = Sends an email for every error message to the configured email "<to>".
+Additionally sets the e-mail From header.

+         - syslog,<facility>[,<level>] = Uses the PHP method "syslog" (http://php.net/manual/en/function.syslog.php)
+           to send the log message.
+Depending on the operating system the message will get logged in different ways.
+On Linux (Debian, Ubuntu) the message will usually appear in /var/log/syslog if not configured otherwise.
+           The <facility> option is not used currently.

+         - error_log[,,<level>] = This setting will use the PHP method "error_log"
+           (http://php.net/manual/en/function.error-log.php) to log the message.
+           The message will get handled according to the settings of the variable "error_log" in the php.ini file (http://php.net/manual/en/errorfunc.configuration.php#ini.error-log).

+         Using the method "file" is very reliable but could also pose a security risk if you write error logs into the webroot of your site.
+The option "error_log" allows to use the same logging facility which is by default used by PHP scripts on the server.
+Be aware that on production machines error logging for PHP scripts could be disabled.

 The table below shows which values can be set by the user and which are set by TYPO3.